gaojin335/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.

-Createing a new branch is quick.
+Createing a new branch is quick AND simple.